 What’s next for you?

-My long-term plans include building a team of editors to help me take on more authors (I’m currently booked up for the next six months!), and I’d like to create even more online courses so I can help as many writers as possible.
+I plan to keep on helping authors get their books ready for publication (I’m currently booked up for the next six months!) and create more online courses so I can help as many writers (and other editors) as possible.

-Sophie Playle is a qualified professional editor, writing teacher and steampunk airship pilot.
+Sophie Playle is a qualified professional editor, editorial training provider and steampunk airship pilot.
 (One of those things may be a lie.)
 She has an English Literature BA from UEA and a Creative Writing MA from Royal Holloway, University of London.
 She’s also a published writer, and was shortlisted for the 2012 Escalator Literary Prize for Fiction.